Zeth-Abney/Flatiron-school/phase-4/PROJECT/README.md

 The modeling process, demonstrated in detail in the [Modeling notebook](modeling.ipynb), consisted of first building a baseline model with a lean and arbitrary architecture and training protocol, and then measuring more complex and sophisticated iterations against the initial basline model.
 The measures used primarily were recall and F1-score.

 ## Model Architecture
 The first major iteration was experimenting with the architecture of the model itself.
-This was iterated on later throught the model development process and it was eventually decided on that a relatively simple model architecture was the best direction to take.
+I experimented with different amounts and patterns of convultional, max pooling, and dense layers.
+Finally arriving at a fairly simple architecture but still more complex than the base model.

 | Baseline Model Summary       | Final Model Summary      |
 | ------------- | ------------- |
 |<img src="images\base_model_summary.png">|<img src="images\saved_model_summary.png">|

 ## Model Training Protocol
 The next major iteration was experimenting with more robust training parameters (specifically within .fit() function).
 Various arrangements of steps per epochs, total number of epochs and validation steps per epoch were all experimented with.
-Eventually it was discoverd that the model tends to learn faster, so the final model was trained on a relatively small amount of epochs (while also using an early stoppage technique) and a moderate amount of steps per epoch.
+Considering the model's strong tendency to overfit it was ensured that the training protocol remained such that every training data point was seen by the model only once.
+At this stage epoch counts were tested in multiples of five from 5 to 25.
+Eventually 15 epochs was selected as the ideal training protocol.

 | Baseline Model Training       | Final Model Training      |
 | ------------- | ------------- |